tomwhartung/always_reading_books/quotes/art/the_collected_writings_of_piet_mondrian-holtzman-james.md

-# mondrian-links_and_quotes.md
+# the_collected_writings_of_piet_mondrian-holtzman-james.md

-Links to and quotes from works by Piet Mondrian.
+Quotes from, links to, and notes about the writings of Piet Mondrian.

+**Note:** this is the definitive source for quotes from this book.

 # Redundancy Alerts!